 The Peloton Heart Rate Band is exactly how you'd imagine a device capable of measuring heart rate from Peloton: it feels premium and looks kind of snazzy.
 It even comes in a fancy box that tells you little to nothing about what metrics the band tracks or the battery life.

-What we know is that the Peloton Heart Rate Band is an armband that's meant to be worn on the forearm and measures heart rate and Strive Score (opens in new tab) (links to Peloton), which was launched in April 2021.
+What we know is that the Peloton Heart Rate Band is an armband that's meant to be worn on the forearm and measures heart rate and Strive Score, which was launched in April 2021.
 Strive Score is a "personal, non-competitive metric based on heart rate, and it measures how much time is spent in each heart rate zone to track how hard a person is working in every workout", Peloton explains.

-Not sure if anyone would like to buy the Peloton Heart Rate Band as an external heart rate monitor, but it can be used as one.
-It hasn't got ANT+, but the Band can connect to wearables via BLE.
+We aren't sure if anyone would buy the Peloton Heart Rate Band as a dedicated heart rate monitor for exercising (as in, not to use it with a Peloton), but it can be used as one.
+It hasn't got ANT+, but the band can connect to wearables via BLE.
 Sadly, it only really measures heart rate, unlike many other wearables in this guide, but if you need a comfortable external optical heart rate monitor to accompany your Garmin watch, you may as well consider the Peloton Heart Rate Band.

 How to choose the best heart rate monitor for you?

-Which heart rate monitor is best for you depends on the type of sport you do most often and on convenience factors, too.
-For example, there is no need to get a waterproof Garmin HRM-Swim when you hardly ever swim in a pool.
-At the same time, don't pick the Polar OH1 arm band if you don't want to charge/replace the battery in your heart rate monitor more than once a year.
+Which heart rate monitor is best depends on the type of sport you do most often and on convenience factors, too.
+For example, there is no need to get a waterproof Garmin HRM-Swim if you hardly ever swim in a pool.
+No need to pick the Polar OH1 armband, either, if you don't want to charge/replace the battery in your heart rate monitor more than once a year.

-When it comes to heart rate monitors, the cream of the crop at the moment is the Garmin HRM-Pro.
+When it comes to heart rate monitors, the cream of the crop is the Garmin HRM-Pro Plus.
 It combines the best features of the Garmin HRM-Run and HRM-Swim and can be used both in and out of the water.
 It can also provide advanced running metrics and can be used without a watch too.

 If you are after versatility, the Polar H10 is your best bet.
-It is very accurate as well as being waterproof and able to track heart rate under water.
-The Polar H10 has a 400-hour battery life, a single-activity memory and it also just comfortable to wear.
+It is very accurate as well as being waterproof, and able to track heart rate underwater.
+The Polar H10 has a 400-hour battery life and a single-activity memory, and it is also just comfortable to wear.

-If you are after comfort, the Polar OH1 or the mioPOD arm bands are your best bet.
-They use optical sensors to track heart rate and have a much shorter battery life than their chest-strap counterparts; they can be worn on the upper/lower arm, making them less awkward to put on and remove.
+If you are after comfort, the Polar OH1 armband is your best bet.
+This uses optical sensors to track heart rate and has a much shorter battery life than their chest-strap counterparts; it can be worn on the upper/lower arm, making them less awkward to put on and remove.